Some Canadian bacon in the Emerald Isle

 A disadvantage of being from a small town in Canada is that it takes a very long time to get to a destination and usually comes at a hefty price.
 I was very excited to soon be located closely to numerous countries within Europe and be able to grab a $30 plane ticket to France for a few days while off from classes.
 Something that I highly recommend doing by the way!

 Being one who enjoys activities and trying new things I was looking forward to bringing my cleats over and start playing soccer for LIT too.
 I’ve had the opportunity to travel with the team to other colleges around the country.
-This also encouraged me to try a popular Irish sport called Gaelic Football with a number of other International Students attending LIT – we recently participated in the Gaelic games hosted by GoGaelic at University of Limerick as well!
+This also encouraged me to try a popular Irish sport called Gaelic Football with a number of other International Students attending LIT – we recently participated in the Gaelic games hosted by GoGaelic at the University of Limerick as well!

 My favourite experiences so far in Ireland?